ownchoice/bug-vs-code-prettier-eslint/README.md

 **Describe the bug**

-UPDATE: the command "fix all" works!
-VS Code is able to fix the ESLint problems with that commands.
-Yet "Format document" with the prettier-eslint extension still doesn't work.

 I'm working with TSX files for a Next.js project with Yarn.
 I'm not having this problem with other projects, even with the same Prettier and ESLint configuration files.

 The `prettier` and `eslint` commands work fine with `npx` and `yarn run` in the project's directory.